 While you can’t beat a sunny day on a Cape Cod beach, some days are bound to be grey, foggy, and wet.
-Even when the weather isn’t ideal, there’s still plenty to do on the Cape and Islands.
+Even when the weather isn’t ideal, there’s still plenty to do on the Cape Cod on a rainy day.
 So, grab your raincoat, pull on some rain boots, and enjoy!

 Here are ten ideas perfect for a stormy day: